Make the first day of school a success using these engaging first day of school activities for elementary students.

 For example, in “Two Truths and a Lie”, each student shares three statements about themselves, and the others have to guess which one is the lie.

 - Five Nouns – Students use five nouns (or verbs, adjectives) to describe themselves.

-- Mystery Bag w/a Partner – After clues provided by the teacher, learners, in pairs, try to guess the object in the bag.
+- Mystery Bag w/a Partner – After being provided clues by the teacher, learners, in pairs, try to guess the object in the bag.

-- Interview and Introduce – The kids interview and then introduce a classmate.
+- Interview and Introduce – Students interview and then introduce a classmate.